jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 # DELL-Alienware-Aurora-R6/R7/R8-macOS (Mojave, 10.14.x)
 Full working macOS for DELL Alienware Aurora R6/R7/R8.

 There may still exist some issues in this configuration, if you have any problem or improvement, you can share it through submitting an issue.

+My machine: Aurora R7 with i7-8700, ~~GTX 1080~~, 32GB memory, RX 580, 480g nvme ssd, DW1830 wifi+bluetooth card

 # Update log